multi-os-engine/multi-os-engine/README.md

 Built package will be placed to `$MOE_HOME` folder or to `<maven_repo>/moe_home` folder if `$MOE_HOME` variable doesn't exists.

-From here you may publish the SDK via the [Multi-OS Engine SDK Publisher](https://github.com/multi-os-engine/moe-sdk-publisher) project.
+From here you may publish the SDK via the [Multi-OS Engine SDK Publisher](https://github.com/multi-os-engine/moe-sdk-publisher) project to a Maven repository, to be used by the [MOE Gradle Plugin](https://github.com/multi-os-engine/moe-plugin-gradle).
 See the project page for more information.